Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Newark, accounting for 47.05% of the city's housing units.
 Other types of housing that are prevalent in Newark include large apartment complexes or high rise apartments ( 34.03%), single-family detached homes ( 11.11%), and a few row houses and other attached homes ( 7.69%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 Newark is dominated by renter-occupied one, two, or no bedrooms apartments.
 79.38% of Newark's dwellings are rentals.